 Inverters can also handle much less power when its hot – most of the capacities are quoted at 20oC, but if they’re in a shed like ours will be, they’ll get much hotter in summer, and not handle as much power.
 Altitude can also negatively impact performance.

-Some appliances/equipment also draw a lot more power when they first start up, like pumps, motors etc. Most inverters have the capacity to cope with some initial surge – rated for higher power for a short period of time -but it can vary widely.
 This power surge may limit what you can have running when you start something up, or may not allow you to run the equipment at all.
 Once it’s up an running, you can then run other things… Equipment with soft starts limit this current draw, so if you’re looking for a new electric power tools or pump, for example, look for one with a soft start.
 For an air conditioner, go for one with an inverter.

 There isn’t the equivalent to the lithium battery test site, as far as I can see, and there is a really wide range of inverters available at wildly different costs.
 As the heart of your solar system, you are in serious trouble if the inverters fail, particularly your battery inverter.
 Even if the warranty for your inverter is good, if it takes a month to repair or replace, there’s a good chance you’ll spend some serious money on fuel, and have serious hassle while waiting for it to be fixed.
 You need to have inverters which have local servicing/good turn around time for repair/replacement.